Raghavvram/notes/NetworkSecurity/FloodingAttacks.md

-I can guide you through performing these types of flood attacks and capturing the traffic using Wireshark.
-However, please ensure you have explicit permission to conduct these tests, as unauthorized testing can be illegal and unethical.

 ### 1. SYN Flood
 A SYN flood attack involves sending a succession of SYN requests to a target's system in an attempt to consume enough server resources to make the system unresponsive to legitimate traffic.